Create Horizontal Balance Sheet Format in Excel

 Step by Step Procedures to Create Horizontal Balance Sheet Format in Excel

-In Horizontal Balance Sheet, the Assets, Liabilities & Equity columns are shown in an Excel table where we can see the assets on the left side of the table.
+In the Horizontal Balance Sheet, the Assets, Liabilities & Equity columns are shown in an Excel table where we can see the assets on the left side of the table.

 On the other hand, the liabilities & equity parts are seen on the right side of the table.

-Step 1: Create Horizontal Balance Sheet Heading
+Step 1: Create a Horizontal Balance Sheet Heading

 • First, insert the Company Name in row 4.